 - Click on “Switch to PHP Options”.
 This is generally displayed to the far right of your current PHP version.

-- You will see the options that are available to you for your selected PHP version here, to change these options, click on the value, select or input the required new value and then click on “Apply”.
+- You will see the options that are available to you for your selected PHP version here, changes here will be automatically saved as they are made.

 Note: For a brief description of what each value is, hover your mouse over the value name for a couple of seconds and a popup should appear with a brief description of the option.